 Based on our review, we have determined that EEOC's contract oversight and management are compliant with federal and agency level statutes and regulations.
-The Acquisition Services Division (ASD) gathered information from the Program Office Manager and Contracting Officer's Representatives (COR) on the contract vehicle for the critical function under Programming Services.
+The Acquisition Services Division (ASD) gathered information from the Program Office Manager and Contracting Officer's Representatives (COR) on the contract vehicles for the critical function under Information Technology (IT) and Telecom-Other IT and Telecommunications services.
 A summary of the findings of our analysis and the steps we have identified that will strengthen our internal controls over the quality of this data follows.

 Table 2-1: Special Interest Function Codes for Analysis

 |IT and Telecom - Other IT and Telecommunications||D399|

 2.1 Personal Services Contracts (Special Interest Function Code R497).
 There are no personal services contracts in EEOC's FY 2012 Service Contract Inventory.

 2.2 Analysis of Special Interest Function Code D399 - IT and Telecom - Other IT and Telecommunications.
 EEOC reviewed delivery/task orders which were awarded under FAR Part 8 for IT and Telecom-Other IT and Telecommunications services for EEOC's Office of Information Technology (OIT).
 The majority of the work was performed in two areas under this function code: (1) Enterprise Application Support and (2) Enterprise Operations Support.